Countries with a 4 Day Work Week

-Although no country has officially adopted a 4-day work week nationwide, many are leading the charge through government-backed pilots, progressive legislation, and growing employer adoption.
+Although no country has officially adopted a 4-day work week nationwide, many are leading the way through government-backed pilots, progressive legislation, and growing employer adoption.

 Explore by region